 Supported by Research

-While we admit it may seem strange to work to make an intimate emotional connection with someone through a screen or with a phone call, research shows that telehealth and virtual visits are just as effective (or, as we’ve seen, even more effective!) as in-person visits.
+While I admit it may seem strange to work to make an intimate emotional connection with someone through a screen or with a phone call, research shows that telehealth and virtual visits are just as effective (or, as I’ve seen, even more effective!) as in-person visits.
 This is the case even for people actively in crisis or who are psychotic.
 Of course, virtual visits don’t work for everyone and that’s okay.
 But, the reality is…

 It’s the Way of the Future!

-We have seen a trend toward virtual learning and virtual doctor visits.
+I have seen a trend toward virtual learning and virtual doctor visits.
 And, while telehealth may not be ideal for some, it is here to stay.
 Even Medicaid and Medicare have stated they plan to cover such services indefinitely.
-So, while we’re in the same boat as you as not wanting to be even more dependent on technology than we already are, we may as well use it to our benefit.
+So, while I’m in the same boat as you as not wanting to be even more dependent on technology than we already are, we may as well use it to our benefit.
 And, why not try it to help support your mental health?
 You can always change your mind about whether it is the best option for you.

 Still have questions?
 No problem!